janvanzeghbroeck/Seeing-Taste/README.md

 ## Workflow

+### Figure 1: The work flow from data acquisition to answering the research question: Who is a good taster?

 <img src="figures/workflow.png" width=100% height=100%/>

 ## The Data

 New Belgium has graciously provided tasting and scientific data for me to work with.
 Real world data can be messy and this was no exception.
 Using Pandas, Regular Expressions, and some smart while loops I was able to correct typos, fill in missing values, and extract id numbers from strings.

-Below (left) is the tasting data for the latest 19 tasting sessions.
+Figure 2, (below, left) shows the tasting data for the latest 19 tasting sessions.
 There are 4 main beer qualities that the tasters evaluate: flavor, clarity, aroma, and body.
 The red line shows the average taster score where a higher value indicates that more tasters thought that quality was Not True to Brand.
 On the right, are 4 scientific measurements for those same 19 sessions.

 The vertical black line indicates one individual session where Apparent Extract peaks just outside the acceptable range (indicated by the dashed lines).
 Looking at the tasting data on the left some of our tasters may have noticed this based on those who flagged Not True to Brand on flavor.

+## Figure 2 & 3 --> raw tasting and chemical measurement data respectively

 <img src="figures/brews.png" width=45% height=45%/> <img src="figures/sci.png" width=45% height=45%/>

+I limited my data to those tasters who were current on their New Belgium training and to tasting on their flagship beer, Fat Tire.

 ## Visualization

-I created another data table that linked each taster with the tasting sessions they participated in.
-This allowed me to quickly and easily find all the data associated with any specific taster or tasting session.
+My first step was to create a data table to link each taster with each tasting session they participated in.
+This allows me to quickly and easily find all the data associated with any specific taster or tasting session.

-From these connections I started visualizing the distribution of the tasters to get a better idea of where differences occur.
+From these connections, I started visualizing the distribution of the tasters to get a better idea of where differences occur.
 Below is a collection of violin plots show the distribution of average taster score for each of the four tasting qualities.
 5 individual taters were plotted on top.

 ![Alt text](/figures/tasters.png "Taster Distribution")

-In this plot we can see that
+Amazingly, this one plot houses all of the actual tasting data and from it I was able to engineer features.

 ## Engineered Features

 Step 2: Engineer Features
+- Tasting Bias
+- Majority Vote Rate
+- Chemical Sensitivity

     --> Tasting Bias
             🔼  Often flags as Not True to Brand
             🔽  Rarely flags as Not True to Brand